HsKA-OSGIS-archive/OSTaps/NodeJS/README.md

 ```html
 <script src="./js/parserBrowserified.js"></script>
 ```
 and open the html + console again.
+You should now see a parsed xml file.

 ### Create a build routine for multiple scripts
 Imagine you have multiple script that need to be browserified.
 You don't want to call browserify js/parser.js -o js/parserBrowserified.js